nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

   - Spark
   - Hadoop
   - Python
-description:
+description: WE look at using Azure Data Studio to deploy SQL Server 2019 Big Data Cluster.
 keywords:
+  - SQL Server 2019 Big Data Cluster
+  - Kubernetes
+  - Azure Kubernetes Service
+  - Azure Data Studio
+  - Spark
+  - Hadoop
-  -
+  - Python
 ---

 For you who follows my sporadic posts, you may wonder why I have yet another post, (YAP), covering how to deploy a **SQL Server 2019 Big Data Cluster**, (BDC), using **Azure Data Studio**, (ADS).

-The answer to that is that the version of BDC I deployed was a pre-release, and since then BDC has gone GA, (General Availability), and there are certain differences in deployment process between RC1, and RTM.
+The answer to that is that the version of BDC I deployed in [this][1] post was a pre-release, and since then BDC has gone GA, (General Availability), and there are certain differences in deployment process between RC1, and RTM.

 So in this post let us look at how to deploy BDC RTM to Azure Kubernetes Service using ADS.